sserva1/sserva1-github.io/README.md

-# Sarah Servat 4046 Assignment 10
+# Sarah Servat 4046 Assignments
-Map for submission of assignment 10
+This page is the location for viewing of both assignment 10 and 11.

 ## Current Weather
 This map shows the realtime weather radar of the United States.
 It also has linked alerts from the National Weather Service.